ibm-cloud-docs/vmwaresolutions/uml/vmware-add-ons.md

 To calculate the amount of vSAN storage for your entire environment, see [Counting Cores for VMware Cloud Foundation and vSphere Foundation and TiBs for vSAN](https://knowledge.broadcom.com/external/article?legacyId=95927){: external}.
 If you need more than 1 TiB of vSAN, order the new vSAN add-on from the {{site.data.keyword.cloud_notm}} console.

-The vSAN add-on is priced at $21 per TiB of vSAN per month.
 Discounts are available depending on your contract commitment.

 The vSAN add-on does not generate any license keys and it is used only to report your vSAN usage.